The Benefits of Running and How I Got The Most Out Of It

 Wow.
 Just…wow.
 Ok.
 Let’s see how that quote affected me personally.

-Benefit of Running Number 1: Regular running improves heart health❤️
+The first amongst many Benefits of Running: Regular running improves heart health❤️

 Let’s first compare running to some of the other popular fitness activities, for example cycling and swimming.
 When you cycle you can at times simply sit and relax on the bike and still move forward, especially when going downhill.
 When swimming you can turn on your back and float like a graceful water lily.